What can first-time home buyers in Washington expect when getting into the local real estate market this year? Is it a good time to buy?

 More Shoppers, Fewer Homes, More Opportunity

 For the last 20 years, realtors have invested significant time and money into making their listings available online.
 This movement has evolved from a few photos posted on a website to very detailed webcam videos of each house.
-While this phenomenon has been around for some time, it has hit a peak because of COVID-19.
 Now, a Tacoma-based couple can review a multitude of houses in Yakima without multiple two and a half-hour journeys to and from.
-Because of coronavirus, agents are stepping up their game in terms of updating their virtual tours and many are now in 3-D, and agents often answer questions remotely.
+Agents are stepping up their game in terms of updating their virtual tours and many are now in 3-D, and agents often answer questions remotely.

 Epidemiology and the Real Estate Market

 What does this mean for the first-time home buyer?
 It could mean that time is of the essence.
 As noted above, real estate markets in this part of the country are vigorous even when times are tough.
-As lockdowns are loosened, more competitive conditions might erupt quickly.
 Those new to home buying will suddenly face many more rivals and a shrinking number of listings.
 If there is any takeaway from an improved public health outlook, it is a warning to avoid procrastination.
 A wide open field between you and your dream house can get crowded very quickly.

 Right Place at the Right Time